 She was the first artist-in-residence at the Science Museum and has also held residencies at the Royal Festival Hall and the Royal Society of Medicine.
-She is a Fellow of the Royal Society of Literature, former Chair of the Poetry Society, and Professor of Poetry at the University of East Anglia, where she is director of the Poetry MA.
+She is on the Council of the Royal Society of Literature, former Chair of the Poetry Society, and was chair of judges for the inaugural Folio Prize.
+She is an artistic advisor to 14-18 Now.

-Commissions she has undertaken include writing about Titian for the National Gallery, Constable for Tate Britain, Christine Borland for Bookworks, and Garry Fabian Miller for the V&A, as well as a poem to mark the centenary of the Theory of Relativity for the Science Museum.
+She also writes about music, perception and art.
+Commissions she has undertaken include pieces on Elizabeth Price for Frieze, on a total solar eclipse for The New Yorker, Titian for the National Gallery, Eva Hesse for The Guardian, Constable for Tate Britain, Christine Borland for Bookworks, and Garry Fabian Miller for the V&A, as well as a poem to mark the centenary of the Theory of Relativity for the Science Museum.

-Her work for music includes libretti for Peter Pan (composer: Richard Ayres, Staatsoper Stuttgart/Komische Oper Berlin/Welsh National Opera 2013) and Ian Wilson’s chamber operas Hamelin (2003) and Minsk (Heilbronn 2013).
+Her work for music includes the libretto for Peter Pan (Staatsoper Stuttgart/Komische Oper Berlin/Welsh National Opera and Royal Opera House 2015-16), composer: Richard Ayres.
 She has also written song texts including the cycle Slow passage, low prospect (composer: Richard Baker, 2004 Aldeburgh Festival).